0

 A short 0.6 mile trail leads from Cades Cove Loop to the most “remote” homestead in Cades Cove, the Elijah Oliver cabin.
 Elijah was the son of John Oliver – who’s cabin you saw at the very beginning of the Cades Cove Loop Raod.
 In 1866, Elijah settled down and built this cabin.

 Between Elijah Oliver Place and the next historic structure, Henry Whitehead Place – is the Cades Cove Visitor Center and Cable Grist Mill area.
-Learn more about these must-see things to do in Cades Cove in the “Stop by the Visitor’s Center and Cable Grist Mill” section further below.
+Learn more about these must-see things to do near Cades Cove in the “Stop by the Visitor’s Center and Cable Grist Mill” section further below.

 Henry Whitehead Place